-It all happens here, in the armpit of the jetty on the far end of North Beach.
-This is where Helia Desiderio–nick-named Hell-yeah by her friends–ends her reign as a kiss-virgin dork baby and finally gets up close to the campground jock, her crush, Patrick.
+When a group of 90s teens play spin-the-bottle at the campground beach, Helia Desiderio–nick-named Hell-yeah by her friends–finally ends her reign as a kiss-virgin dork baby.
 But nothing goes the way she plans: not the kissing, not the crushing, and definitely not the no-big-dealness of kissing both girls and boys.
-When she has to chose between the surprisingly sweet boy who loves her and the best friend she didn’t know she had, Hell-yeah’s forced to figure out some things about life and love and who she really wants to be.
+When she has to chose between the surprisingly sweet boy who loves her and the best friend she didn’t know she had, Helia is forced to figure out some things about life and love and who she really wants to be.

 Excerpt from Like Two Opposite Things: